On this page

 The Recognised Seasonal Employer (RSE) scheme

 The Recognised Seasonal Employer (RSE) scheme is New Zealand’s main labour mobility programme.
-Since it began in 2007, the RSE scheme has enabled employers in the horticulture and viticulture sectors to recruit an annually capped number of seasonal workers from eligible Pacific Island countries to plant, maintain, harvest, or pack crops.
+Since it began in 2007, the RSE scheme has enabled employers in the horticulture and viticulture sectors to recruit an annually capped number of seasonal workers from eligible Pacific countries to plant, maintain, harvest, or pack crops.
 The RSE scheme has been a key factor in expanding our horticulture and viticulture industries and maximising exports of these industries.
-Pacific RSE workers in New Zealand remit over NZ$116 million in earnings remittances a year.
+Pacific RSE workers in New Zealand remit earnings, benefiting their communities.

 The Pacific countries eligible for recruitment under the RSE scheme are: Fiji; Kiribati; Nauru; Papua New Guinea; Samoa; Solomon Islands; Tonga; Tuvalu; and Vanuatu.
 The RSE scheme also allows for recruitment from South East Asian historical participating countries in exceptional circumstances with the Ministry of Business, Innovation and Employment’s (MBIE) agreement.

-As of September 2021, the RSE scheme wage is $22.10 per hour.
-From 1 October 2023, the RSE wage will be indexed to the minimum wage plus 10 percent, meaning minimum pay for RSE workers will rise to $24.97 per hour and will subsequently increase whenever the New Zealand minimum wage increases in the future.
+From 1 October 2023, the RSE wage is indexed to the minimum wage plus 10 percent, meaning minimum pay for RSE workers is $24.97 per hour and will increase whenever the New Zealand minimum wage increases in the future.

 Watch RSE worker share their experiences of working in New Zealand: Voices of the Pacific videos by Horticulture New Zealand and the Pacific Cooperation Foundation: